What Role Can Pilates Play in Rehabilitation and Physical Therapy?

 Pilates is a form of exercise that emphasizes precise movements and breathing.
 It’s becoming a popular fitness technique, but it also has a role in rehabilitation and physical therapy.

-A physical therapist will guide you through Pilates and ensure you don’t do anything that could cause injury.
+A physiotherapist in ivanhoe will guide you through Pilates and ensure you don’t do anything that could cause injury.
 Besides that, there are many benefits to practicing Pilates.

 Improved Posture